dnkorpushov/ebookmeta/README.md

 There is a limitation for epub files: you can't add cover if it doesn't exist in file.
 You can only replace an existing cover.

-This library used in my other project [Libro2](https://github.com/dnkorpushov/libro2).
+This library used in my other project [Libro2](https://github.com/dnkorpushov/libro2) - GUI tool for editing metadata, rename and convert to other formats for ebook files.

 P.S.
 Sorry for my English